 - The .NET Core version of the scanner does not support TFS XAML builds and automatic finding/conversion of Code Coverage files.
 Apart from that, all versions of the Scanner have the same capabilities and command line arguments.

 The begin step is executed when you add the

 begin command line argument.
-It hooks into the build pipeline, downloads SonarQube quality profiles and settings and prepares your project for the analysis.
+It hooks into the build pipeline, downloads SonarQube quality profiles and settings, and prepares your project for analysis.

 Command Line Parameters:

 |[required] Specifies the key of the analyzed project in SonarQube|

 |[optional] Specifies the name of the analyzed project in SonarQube.
 Adding this argument will overwrite the project name in SonarQube if it already exists.|

 |[recommended] Specifies the version of your project.|

 |[recommended] Specifies the authentication token used to authenticate with to SonarQube.
 If this argument is added to the begin step, it must also be added to the end step.|